 Manage Business Risks

 In a world of increasing cyber threats, your business sustainability depends on effective cyber risk management.
 Cybersecurity is a discipline of its own and an MSP will have a team that is keeping up with evolving trends.
-By following their recommendations, you’ll be able to defend against intruders and build resilience.
+By following their recommendations for network security, you’ll be able to defend against intruders and build resilience.

 2. The Path Towards Your Business Goals = IT Strategy

-An MSP will provide clients with the services of a vCIO (Virtual Chief Information Officer) who will learn about their business and work alongside them to build an IT roadmap, effectively operating as an extension of your team.
-The roadmap will lead the organization along a path of IT maturity that represents the most direct path to their goals.
+An MSP will provide clients with the services of a vCIO (Virtual Chief Information Officer) who will learn about their business and work alongside them to build an IT roadmap.
+The roadmap provides a high level view of where the business is going, and lead the organization along a path of IT maturity that represents the most direct path to their goals.

 The ability to plan out IT improvements gives you the ability to budget too.
 Keep in mind that when you first get started, there may be some investments that you need to make upfront that are imperative to the stability and security of your IT network.